nsingh216/stock_market_forecasting/README.md

 #### Files
 1) The linear regression colab notebook (Linear_Regression.ipynb) contains code to predict stock prices using Linear Regression

-2) The time series colab notebook (Time_Series.ipynb) contains code used to conduct some time series analysis (ACF Plots, PACF Plots, Decompose Time Series to various components (trend, seasonality, residuals), Dickey Fuller Test)
+2) The time series colab notebook (Time_Series.ipynb) contains code used to conduct some time series analysis (ACF Plots, PACF Plots, Decompose Time Series to various components (trend, seasonality, residuals), Dickey Fuller Test).
+It also contains code used to determine the optimum p, d, and q parameters for ARIMA using auto_arima in the pdarima module an example prediction for 1 of the tickers.

+#### Report
+A pdf version of the our report can be found on box [2] as well and contains the several other resources used for this project.

 #### Resources